-Let’s say your father / brother / friend has to buy a $500 item at Canadian Tire… just pay for it and he can give you the $500.
+Let’s say your father / brother / friend has to buy a $500 item at Canadian Tire… just pay for it and he can pay you back the $500.

 As a thank you, you can even buy them a gift card for the amount of rewards they would have earned had they paid themselves (the 1% or 2% most people are content with instead of the ≈ 20% effective rate you get with welcome bonuses).

 So it’s free for you, since you are earning the rewards too and just giving them back to them… and helps you get the much bigger welcome bonus.
 Buying that gift card also helps you with another purchase that goes towards the minimum spend: two birds with one stone.